-Student's name: Year: Year: 11 12 Name of Assessment task/s or AP examination affected: Original date of assessment task/s or AP examination: Attach a copy of the assessment notification for a non-AP assessment task Students must describe how the illness or misadventure suffered has affected their performance in the assessment task or AP examination.
-Attach independent evidence of the illness or misadventure (CTHS Medical Certificate, counsellor report etc. If the space below is not adequate please use the reverse).
-DO NOT LEAVE BLANK.
-Was the task attempted/on the original date? \square Yes \square No Was the task rescheduled? ☐ Yes ☐ No What was the rescheduled date?
-Did you notify a teacher that you were submitting an Illness or Misadventure Form immediately prior to, or during the task?
-Student's signature: Date: Parent's signature: Date: Please submit this application to the Head Teacher, Stage 6 no later than one day after the assessment task or AP exam period had ended.
-For Office Use Only Date submitted:Received by: Assessment Committee Decision:
+Student's name: Year: □ 11 □ 12 Name of Assessment task/s or AP examination affected: Original date of assessment task/s or AP examination: Attach a copy of the assessment notification for a non-AP assessment ent task Students must describe how the illness or misadventure suffered has af assessment task or AP examination.
+Attach independent evidence of the Medical Certificate, counsellor report etc. If the space below is not adequAOT LEAVE BLANK. ne illness or misadventure (CTHS Was the task attempted/on the original date? ☐ Yes ☐ No Was the task rescheduled? ☐ Yes ☐ No What was the rescheduled duled date?
+Did you notify a teacher that you were submitting an Illness or Misadveni ture Form immediately prior to, or during the task? ☐ Yes ☐ No ☐ If 'Yes' then who?
+Student's signature: Date: Parent's signature: Date: Please submit this application to the Head Teacher, Stage 6 no assessment task or AP exam period had e For Office Use Only Date submitted:Received by: Assessment Committee Decision:

-2024 NOTIFICATION OF LONG TERM ILLNESSTo be lodged with the Head Teacher Stage 6
+2025 NOTIFICATION OF LONG TERM ILLNESSTo be lodged with the Head Teacher Stage 6

-Student's name: Year: □ 11 □ 12
+Student's name: Year: 🗌 11 □ 12

 Date:

+Long to the Williams (India Color and Color and Williams)

 Long term illness (brief description of illness):

 -

-Attached a copy of your medical diagnosis and medical action plan Student's signature: - Parent's signature: · · · · · · · · · · · · · · · · · · ·
+Attached a copy of your medical diagnosis and medical action plan

+Student's signature:

+Parent's signature: